What is Hodgkin Lymphoma

-In Australia, approximately 400 people are diagnosed with Hodgkin lymphoma each year.
+In Australia, over 600 people are diagnosed with Hodgkin lymphoma each year.
 It is a rare disease, accounting for 0.5% of all cancer types diagnosed...

 Hodgkin lymphoma can occur in various age groups.
 In developed countries, it is most likely to occur: